 The course is built on 4 main blocks:

-1. The socio-technical systems perspective of the energy transition
+1. Technological aspects of the energy transition (greening energy

 Apart from the (guest) lectures, the course contains a six-week

 assignment carried out in groups of 4 students.